This story has been updated. It was originally published on January 18, 2021.

 The good news is that you can disable this feature—just go to the iMessage settings menu and turn off the toggle switch next to Send as SMS.

 iMessage is built into Apple devices.

-Updated February 4th, at 10:45a.m.: This story has been updated to more accurately reflect Telegram’s user base that as of January 2021 is 500 million users worldwide.
+Updated February 4, 2021 to more accurately reflect that Telegram’s user base as of January 2021 was 500 million users worldwide.